Sales Process Steps

 Use this initial contact to determine whether or not a lead is qualified.
 Discover if the prospect has the necessary budget and is actually willing to spend time with a sales rep considering your product.
 Asking questions will both get you the information you need but also help to grab and retain a prospect’s attention (which is key considering the average buyer attention span amounts to a mere seven seconds).

-This step of the sales process is also called the needs assessment.
 In order to truly provide value, you need to fully understand your prospect’s needs, wants, and desires and how your product can solve them.
 70% of people make purchasing decisions to solve problems, yet only 13% of customers believe a salesperson can understand their needs.
 So beat the odds and start researching your customer, their company, and the competition.
 The best way to do so is to ask the prospect more questions.
 Not only will you be doing your research, but you’ll be building trust with the prospect and helping them identify new pain points they may not have even considered.
 In addition, you’re gathering the ammo necessary to provide a customized experience throughout the rest of the sales process.

 Here are just a few examples to help you get started.